yvesmartindestaillades/NAP/docs/source/intro.rst

 Attribute:
     Content of a column for a specific sample and a specific construct.

-The data structure is the following:
+The data structure of  is the following:

 ::

     |-- a_sample_1
         |-- a_construct
-            |-- full_sequence: "ACCGACTACTATC"  # Column and corresponding attribute
+            |-- full_sequence: "ACCGACTACTATC"  # Column from RNAstructure and corresponding attribute.
             |-- roi_sequence: "ACTACT"
             |-- ...
+            |-- cov_bases: [0, 1769, 1795, ... ,1814, 1815, 1821] # Column from DREEM and corresponding attribute.
+            |--

 A more complete visualisation of the data structure can be found on :ref:`database section <intro_database_structure>`